qiyfoundation/Qiy-Scheme/use-cases/UC03 Send Message.md

-# UC06 Manage Connections
+# UC03 Send Message

 # Abstract

-This document is the use case specification for use case [UC06 Manage Connections](UC06%20Manage%20Connections.md).
+This document is the use case specification for use case [UC03 Send Message](UC03%20Send%20Message.md).

 # Contents